-While some projects will instantly up resale value, others can actually end up costing you in the long run.
-Here are 22 projects that may hurt your home's resale value.
+While some projects instantly increase resale value, others can cost you in the long run.
+Check out these projects that may hurt your home's resale value.

 Bold or Dark Paint Color

 While you may be tempted to go bold with a paint color, it’s best to play it safe if you’re getting ready to sell.

 According to Zillow, dark colors may leave buyers cold.
 Instead, go with neutral and lighter tones that won’t bother potential buyers or hurt your home’s value.
 Choose the right colors with this paint color guide.

 Tile can add value to your home if it’s an on-trend style that’s installed correctly and there aren’t outdated materials in other rooms.
 While experts agree that hard surfaces improve your home’s appeal and add more value than carpets, room-to-room consistency rates just as high, according to HomeLight.

 Streaky, chipped or low quality paint can make a home look cheap and unfinished.
 It will certainly turn some of the more picky buyers away.
 So when repainting walls or ceilings within your home, make sure you buy a high quality paint.

 Buyers may accept some trendy wallpaper in your powder room or on an accent wall, but don’t go overboard.
 According to MSN, too much wallpaper and texture can be overwhelming to some home buyers who see it as just another project to add to the list if they buy your home.

 Buyers want an upgraded kitchen, but renovating your kitchen high-end won’t guarantee you’ll get your money back when it’s time to sell.
 A major kitchen remodel typically returns about 59 percent of your investment, according to a CNBC report.
 Instead, focus on the most worn or dated parts of the kitchen, such as flooring and countertops, and go for mid-range appliances if they need of an upgrade.